 LPS aims to fill the gap between logical and imperative computer languages.
-Its logical nature is reflected by viewing computation as performing actions to make goals of the logical form if antecedent then consequent true.
-Its imperative nature is reflected by using goals to generate commands to make consequents true whenever antecedents become true.
+Its logical nature is reflected in its view of computation as performing actions to make goals of the logical form if antecedent then consequent true.
+Its imperative nature is reflected in its use of goals to generate commands to make consequents true whenever antecedents become true.

 LPS also includes beliefs of the form conclusion if conditions.
 In addition to their purely logical interpretation, beliefs also have an imperative interpretation as procedures, which decompose the problem of determining whether a conclusion is true or of making a conclusion true, to the sub-problem of determining or making the conditions true.